 With more than 300 species of resident and migratory birds, the sanctuary is a birdwatchers’ paradise.

 13. Beas River

 Flowing through the states of Himachal Pradesh and Punjab along its 470 km course, the Beas river is a major tributary of the river Sutlej.

 It rises from the Beas Kund in the Dhauladhar range of the majestic Himalayas, eventually landing into the river Sutlej at Kapurthala in Punjab.

 Beas Kund is a popular trekking destination near Manali.
 The major tributaries of the river are Bain, Banganga, Luni and Uhal.

-It is one of the five rivers from which Indian state of Punjab gets it name.
+It is one of the five rivers from which the Indian state of Punjab gets its name.
 According to the legends, the sage Ved Vyasa created this river from its source lake.
 The holy river Beas finds mention in the scripts of Indian epic Mahabharata as the Vipasa river.

 14. Tungabhadra River

 Formed by the confluence of the Tunga River and the Bhadra River at Koodli in Shimoga district of Karnataka, the Tungabhadra river is a major tributary of the Krishna river.

 It is one of the important rivers in India which is part of the South Indian Peninsula.